QubesOS/qubes-doc/user/security-in-qubes/split-gpg-2.rst

 Server options
 --------------

-If you want change some server option, copy :file:`/usr/share/doc/split-gpg2/examples/qubes-split-gpg2.conf.example` to :file:`/home/user/.config/qubes-split-gpg2/qubes-split-gpg2.conf` and change it as desired, it will take precedence over other loaded files, such as the drop-in configuration files with the suffix ``.conf`` in `/home/user/.config/qubes-split-gpg2/conf.d/`.
+If you want to change some server option, copy :file:`/usr/share/doc/split-gpg2/examples/qubes-split-gpg2.conf.example` to :file:`/home/user/.config/qubes-split-gpg2/qubes-split-gpg2.conf` and change it as desired, it will take precedence over other loaded files, such as the drop-in configuration files with the suffix ``.conf`` in `/home/user/.config/qubes-split-gpg2/conf.d/`.

 By setting up some values in the configuration file, you can change some parameters.
 The configurations files are INI files, you can set global options in the ``DEFAULT`` section, or provide some client specific options in their own :samp:`client:{QUBE_NAME}` section (where ``QUBE_NAME`` is the name of the client).
 The following configuration is an example where no qube is automatically accepted besides *personal* qube: